-Teachers (n = 15) attended one of two 2-hour focus groups.
+Focus groups.
+Teachers (n=15) attended one of two 2-hr focus groups.
 Focus groups were conducted by trained moderators (licensed clinical psychologists and psychology post-doctoral fellows).
-The discussion guide included three key questions: 1) What are the academic and EF challenges that middle school students with ASD experience?; 2) What strategies have been helpful/not helpful in teaching youth with ASD?; 3) What is in place at your school to address EF challenges for students with ASD?
+The discussion guide included three key questions: (a) What are the academic and EF challenges that middle school students with ASD experience? (b) What strategies have been helpful/not helpful in teaching youth with ASD? and (c) What is in place at your school to address EF challenges for students with ASD?
 During focus groups, all terms were defined (e.g., EF was defined as organization, task initiation, planning, flexibility, prioritizing, and emotional control).
-All focus groups were video and audio-taped.
-Participants were compensated USD \$125.
+All focus groups were video- and audiotaped.
+Participants were compensated US\$125.